-In 1993, Dr Duffett completed an MA at UBC in Vancouver looking into the music industry and Canadian national identity.
-He was then employed by Sony Music UK in a sales and marketing capacity.
-The University of Wales awarded him a PhD in 1999 for his thesis on Elvis fandom, Understanding Elvis: Presley Power and Performance.
-Simon Frith was his external examiner.
+In 1993, I completed an MA at UBC in Vancouver looking into the music industry and Canadian national identity.
+I was then employed briefly by Sony Music UK in a sales and marketing capacity.
+The University of Wales awarded me a PhD in 1999 for my thesis on Elvis fandom, Understanding Elvis: Presley Power and Performance.
+Simon Frith was my external examiner.

-Since 1999, Dr Duffett has taught full time in media and cultural studies at the University of Chester where his duties have included postgraduate teaching, research and curriculum development.
-During this time, he has examined nine PhDs on diverse topics related to popular music culture.
-His blog has had over 90,000 hits since its inception in 2009 and it contains interviews with a range of academic writers on music fandom.
+Since 1999, I have taught full time in media and cultural studies at the University of Chester where my duties have included postgraduate teaching, research and curriculum development.
+During this time, I have examined nine PhDs on diverse topics related to popular music culture.
+My blog has had over 90,000 hits since its inception in 2009 and contains interviews with a range of academic writers on music fandom.

-In 2014, Dr Mark Duffett spoke at Studying Music: A Conference in Honour of Simon Frith in Edinburgh.
-With Professor Claude Chastagner, he co-organized A Conference on Rock Music and Love at the University of Montpellier in France.
-The following year, he published another edited volume, Fan Identities and Practices: Dedicated to Music (Routledge).
+In 2014, I spoke at Studying Music: A Conference in Honour of Simon Frith in Edinburgh.
+With Professor Claude Chastagner, I co-organized A Conference on Rock Music and Love at the University of Montpellier in France.
+The following year, I published another edited volume, Fan Identities and Practices: Dedicated to Music (Routledge).

-Dr Duffett co-organized another international symposium at Chester in April 2015, this time on popular music fandom and the public sphere.
-He was invited to Moscow in 2016 to speak at Challenges of Participatory Culture, an international conference held at HSE.
-In the spring of 2017, he was an invited speaker at the Locating Imagination conference at Erasmus University in Rotterdam.
-That summer he staged an international conference at the University of Memphis with the help of Dr Amanda Nell-Edgar called New Perspectives on Elvis.
-In 2018, he released the crossover book, Counting Down Elvis: His 100 Finest Songs.
+I co-organized another international symposium at Chester in April 2015, this time on popular music fandom and the public sphere.
+I was invited to Moscow in 2016 to speak at Challenges of Participatory Culture, an international conference held at HSE.
+In the spring of 2017, I was an invited speaker at the Locating Imagination conference at Erasmus University in Rotterdam.
+That summer I organized New Perspectives on Elvis, an international conference at the University of Memphis, and completed a new book called Counting Down Elvis: His 100 Finest Songs.